bitdashsoftware/chat_does_pixel_art/README.md

-This is Chat Does Pixel Art
+Chat Does Pixel Art

+This project is a blank canvas(pun intended).
+Please if there is anything you would like to see, feel free to create an issue, or add it yourself!

 Dependencies:

 Streamer.bot with the UDP Server setup.
 Port: 4242

+The only supported data at this point is:
-Emit to port 4242 `x y color_index`
+`x y palette_index`